-The cost of your homeowners insurance can vary by hundreds of dollars, depending on the insurance company you buy your policy from – and how your policy is structured.
-That could mean extra lions tickets, or finally being able to kick-start that large renovation project.
+The cost of your homeowner’s insurance can vary by hundreds of dollars, especially in Michigan.
+Premiums depend on the insurance company you buy your policy from, how your policy is structured, driving record, etc. Saving on your home coverage could mean extra lions tickets, or finally being able to kick-start that renovation project.

 It may take some time, but shopping around could save you a good sum of money.
-You can start by asking your friends, searching on Facebook, or contacting the Michigan Department of Insurance and Financial Services.
+You can start by asking your friends, searching on the internet, or contacting the Michigan Department of Insurance and Financial Services.

-If you’d like someone to do the work for you, you can also contact us directly.
-We compare prices and coverage from 17 different insurance companies in the state of Michigan, all while providing expert advice and assistance – for free!
+If you’d like someone to do the work for you, you can also contact us (Compass Insurance Agency) directly.
+We compare prices and coverage from 18 different insurance providers in the state of Michigan, all while providing expert advice and assistance – for free!

 You want your policy to cover any major additions (purchases) to your home.
-At the same time, you do not want to spend money paying higher premiums on coverage you do not need.
+At the same time, you do not want to spend money paying higher premiums on the coverage you do not need.
 If your three-year-old gaming computer is no longer worth the $6,000 you paid for it, you will want to reduce or cancel the floater insurance on it.
-This will, in turn.
-Lower your overall premium.
+This will, in turn, lower your overall homeowner’s insurance premium.

 Floater Insurance: A type of insurance policy that covers property that is easily movable and provides additional coverage over what normal insurance policies do not.
 This can cover anything from expensive jewelry to high-end technology.

-3 – Buy your Home and Auto policies from the same insurer
+3. Bundle your home and auto policies with the same insurer

 Contact your insurance agent or company representative to see what steps you can take to make your home more resistant to windstorms and other natural disasters.